 Baidu PhotoWonder.
-Baidu PhotoWonder is an application for users of smart phones based on iOS and Android to take and beautify photos and share them among some social networking sites.
+Baidu PhotoWonder is an application for users of smartphones based on iOS and Android to take and enhance photos and share them among some social networking sites.
+Baidu PhotoWonder has a celebrity face match functionality that uses facial recognition and search technology and allows users to find celebrities who look similar to the users.